Table of Contents

 “Since our property taxes have been coming down, Wisconsin is becoming much more affordable,” she says.
 “Starting prices make Milwaukee an accessible destination for most first time home buyers, even for the very budget conscious.”

-Historically, Milwaukee has been known for its prolific wheat growers.
+Milwaukee is known for its prolific wheat growers.
 All this wheat served as a starting point for age-old breweries like Miller, hence the beer connection.

 In fact, one large reason families relocate to Milwaukee is for a job.
 Many people move because they were recruited, possibly for one of the seven Fortune 500 companies that call Milwaukee home.

 Moving here without a job?
-Some of the best companies to work for in Milwaukee include Aurora Health Care, Boucher Automotive Group, Sargento Foods, and Baird.
+Some of the best companies to work for in Milwaukee include Aurora Health Care, Harley Davidson, Boucher Automotive Group, Sargento Foods, and Baird.
+FoxConn boasts that it will employ 13,000 people in its new facilities, which are currently under construction.

 Sending Your Kids to School in Milwaukee

-Maybe a private school is the answer.
 Milwaukee was the first area to adopt a charter school program in 1990.
 This allows families to send their children to other alternative private schools at no cost.
+There are currently 8 to choose from.

 College-age children can stay in Milwaukee and attend one of the seven colleges in the area including Marquette University or Milwaukee School of Engineering.
-If there isn’t an ideal choice here, Madison is a short drive away and is known for its institutions like the University of Wisconsin or Herzing University.
+If there isn’t an ideal choice here, Madison is a short drive away.
+It’s known for its institutions like the University of Wisconsin or Herzing University.

 Eating and Drinking in Milwaukee is an Experience